UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 You should have 3 main features so far:

-* Sending a thank you, which adds a new donor or updates existing donor info.
+* Send a thank you, which adds a new donor or updates existing donor info.
 * Create a report
 * Send letters, which creates files

 ..
-The first point "Sending a thank you" seems confusing: it sounds like sending a thank automatically adds a new donor or updates donor info.
+The first point "Send a thank you" seems confusing: it sounds like sending a thank you letter automatically adds a new donor to your data or updates your donor info.
 This doesn't seem to be explained.
 I thought that adding a donor was a separate function from sending letters to a single donor or to all donoors.

 Send Thank You
 ...............

 Even though every mailroom implementation will be unique, most likely this function will require a significant refactor for most of you.
 You can break up the code into components that handle user flow and data manipulation logic.
-Write your unit tests for data manipulation logic that includes functionality for adding or updating donors, and for listing donors.
+Write your unit tests for data manipulation logic, including functionality for adding or updating donors, and for listing donors.

 ..
 Did my best to re-write sentence above; it seemed very unclear to me.
 My apologies for introducing errors.
 Part of my job is to stand in for the students slowest to understand your directions.